onCodeDesign/Code-Design-Training/InterProcessCommunication/TradingApp/.Notes/PresentationScript.md

 **Points:**
  - References only to `Contracts` Look at the *Project Dependency Diagram*

- - ConsoleUi and ConsoleHost load the QuotationServices in their process
+ - ConsoleUi and ConsoleHost load the QuotationServices (and all of the other services) in their process.
+We have one **fat** process

+ - When someone calls the `/api/Portfolio/` the PortfolioService impl calls (in process) the IQuotationsService
+   - same when `/api/Orders/ is called

-   - They do a dynamic load: the implementation is loaded only if its dll is deployed
+ - They do a dynamic load: the implementation is loaded only if its `dll` is deployed
    - This makes ConsoleHost a generic services host, meaning that it may host services from any module it finds
      - (demo this by deleting a module from bin folder and showing that its services are available or not)

- - The QuotationsController could be generalized to have a generic host for all services it finds (for this demo we write the hosts by hand)
+ - The `QuotationsController` could be generalized to have a generic host for all services it finds
+   - for this demo we write the hosts by hand (`OrdersController`, `PortfolioController`)
    - we could mark the implemenations with a `PublicServiceAttribute : ServiceAttribute` to find them
-   - `AppBoot` could be extended to know about the `PublicServiceAttribute` and make the registration based on it too
+   - `AppBoot` could be extended to know about the `PublicServiceAttribute` and make the registration based on it too -